n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.amqp.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: AMQP Sender
+title: AMQP Sender node documentation
 description: Documentation for the AMQP Sender node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# AMQP Sender
+# AMQP Sender node

 Use the AMQP Sender node to automate work in AMQP Sender, and integrate AMQP Sender with other applications. n8n has built-in support for a wide range of AMQP Sender features, including sending messages.